CollectionBuilder/collectionbuilder-contentdm/docs/build.md

 To simplify, this command is added in a [Rake](https://github.com/ruby/rake) task in this repository.
 Typing the command `rake deploy` will set the correct environment and build.
 (*note:* setting ENV cannot be done on windows CMD, use the rake task or Git Bash terminal).

+Since the extra elements are included during "production", the build time will be *significantly* higher than when using the development server.